MIREXELLE/MIREXELLE/README.md

 <img align="right" width=200px alt="Unicorn" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

 I am a **Information Technology** student, currently halfway through my course, I am expanding my knowledge in both back-end and front-end development.
-I have little to no experience, but I am eager to learn. and my goal is to strengthen my development skills and explore new technologies.
+I have little to no experience, but I am eager to learn.
+My goal is to strengthen my development skills and explore new technologies.
 I love to learn and build something new, creative and funny.
 - 📚 I’m currently learning ...
     - *Java*
     - *Spring*